roniemicro/ci-project/README.md

     curl -s http://getcomposer.org/installer | php

-Then, use the `install` command to download all dependencies along with codeigniter framework:
+If you want some [customization](./docs/customization.md), first make it in the composer.json file.
+Then, use the `install` command to download all dependencies along with codeigniter framework.

     php composer.phar install